UniExeterRSE/intro-version-control/_episodes/02_motivation.md

 ## Learning Objectives

-At the end of this episode you will be able to describe what a version control system is and why they are useful.
+At the end of this episode you will be able to describe what version control systems are and why they are useful.

 ## What is a version control system?